Mandrake is a freelance author with an interest in the outdoors and wilderness survival.

 - If an appropriate shelter is not available seek shelter in a low-lying area, off of mountain tops, away from bodies of water, and as far away from the tallest object that is within the immediate vicinity as is possible.
 Do not seek shelter under an isolated tree!

 - Do not be the tallest object around!
 Get as low as you can, but squat rather than sitting or lying down.
 Should lightning strike nearby you could be harmed by the ground current.
 The more of your body that touches the ground, the longer you will be exposed to any ground currents that may pass through your body.

 - Stay away from fences and power lines.
 Lightning can strike power lines, travel along them, and jump to you!

-- If you are in a heavily wooded area do not run into a clearing; instead, seek shelter in dense forest beneath a group of small trees in a low lying area or depression.
+- If you are in a heavily wooded area do not run into a clearing; instead, seek shelter in dense forest beneath a group of small trees in a low-lying area or depression.

 - Always remember that if you can hear thunder you are close enough to be struck by lightning!

-- Be weary of high winds, hail, and the potential for hypothermia from becoming soaked.
+- Be wary of high winds, hail, and the potential for hypothermia from becoming soaked.
 Falling and/or flying debris from wind gusts is a very real hazard in forested areas.
 Stay away from trees that seem to be weak or which have short root systems (like pine trees), and keep an eye out for falling or broken branches!

 Dealing With Flash Floods

 Each year flash flooding claims the lives of campers about as often as lightning strikes.
 Many of these fatalities were the result of poor planning and a general lack of knowledge concerning the local terrain.
 If the following four rules would have been followed many of these victims could have been spared their lives: